-Table 7 shows that Gibrat's Law is a reasonable first-order approximation for MSA growth in our data.
+Table 3.7 shows that Gibrat's law is a reasonable first-order approximation for MSA growth in our data.
 The measure of growth rate used here is the difference in log population between 2000 and 1990.
-Mean growth over all MSAs during the period is .124.
+Mean growth over all MSAs during the period is 0.124.
 The mean growth varies relatively little over the four different MSA groupings in the table.
-It takes a low of .114 for cities with less then 250,000 people and has a peak of .141 for cities in the half to one million range.
-The standard deviation does not vary all that much across the different groups either.
+It takes a low of 0.114 for cities with less than 250,000 people and has a peak of 0.141 for cities in